sinhrks/daskperiment/docs/source/backend.rst

 `daskperiment` uses `Backend` classes to define how and where experiment results are saved.
 Currently, following backends are supported.

 * `LocalBackend`: Information is stored in local files.
 This is for personal usage with single PC.
-This backend doesn't intends to share information with others and move file(s) to another PC.
+This backend doesn't intend to share information with others and move file(s) to another PC.
-* `RedisBackend`: Information is stored in redis.
-If you setup redis-server, information can be shared in small team and between PCs.
+* `RedisBackend`: Information is stored in Redis.
+If you setup redis-server, information can be shared in a small team and between some PCs.

 You can specify required `Backend` via `backend` keyword in `Experiment` instanciation.